 Gitxaala Nation v.
 Canada (2016) and Coldwater First Nation v.
-Canada (2019-20) -the judicial reviews brought by First Nations successfully challenging the Governor in Council decision to approve the Northern Gateway and Transmountain pipelines for breach of the duty to consult and accommodate:
+Canada (2019-20) -the judicial reviews brought by First Nations successfully challenging the Governor in Council decision to approve the Northern Gateway and Transmountain pipelines for breach of the duty to consult and accommodate;

 Restoule v.
-Canada (2018 21) -an important decision of the Ontario High Court defining the principles of treaty interpretation arising from the annuity clause of the Robinson Huron and Robinson Superior treaties of 1850; Haida Nation v AGBC (2021) -the current Haida Nation title case before the Supreme Court.
+Canada (2018 21) -an important decision of the Ontario High Court defining the principles of treaty interpretation arising from the annuity clause of the Robinson Huron and Robinson Superior treaties of 1850; Current Aboriginal title land treaty litigation including Cowichan and Haida Nation.